facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/contribute.md

 ## Contributing Code

-Contributing code refers to making a contribution to the source code for Facebook C# SDK itself.
+Contributing code refers to making a contribution to the source code for Facebook SDK for .NET itself.

-Miguel de Icaza has a good post on <a href="http://tirania.org/blog/archive/2010/Dec-31.html">Open Source Contribution Etiquette</a> that is worth reading, as the guidance he gives applies well to the Facebook C# SDK.
+Miguel de Icaza has a good post on <a href="http://tirania.org/blog/archive/2010/Dec-31.html">Open Source Contribution Etiquette</a> that is worth reading, as the guidance he gives applies well to the Facebook SDK for .NET.

 ### Getting Started